-The Food Bank continually publishes a variety of informative materials to help agencies, legislators, media, corporations, hunger-relief organizations and the general public stay abreast of important issues and topics related to hunger and poverty in New York City.
-These materials also provide highlights of the Food Bank's activities and actions related to alleviating hunger.
-The Food Bank also produces policy and research reports, which provide a valuable resource to the legislative and hunger-relief communities.
+Food Bank publishes a variety of informative materials to help agencies, legislators, media, corporations, hunger-relief organizations and the general public stay abreast of important issues and topics related to hunger and poverty in New York City.
+Food Bank also produces policy and research reports, which provide a valuable resource to the legislative and hunger-relief communities.
 (Adobe Acrobat Reader is required to view and print the PDF documents.
 If you do not have this program, you can download it for free.)

 Every year, the Food Bank For New York City provides donors with an overview of its programs, activities and year-end finances.
 In essence, the Annual Report offers a bird's-eye view of the Food Bank's achievements for the year.
 To view our Form 990, click here.
 For a full consolidated financial audit, click here.